gaygenius/TagsInput/README.md

 # A React TagsInput Component

 I wrote this React tags input component from scratch.
+The first working version took less than an hour and did not support keyboard navigation.
+It still needs more tests and some refactoring to enhance readability and maintainability.

 <img width="200" alt="TagsInput component to select U.S. state names" src="https://user-images.githubusercontent.com/890659/92015593-e329ac80-ed05-11ea-9a4e-6a47cfcc55a9.png">